Skip to content

 Press Windows + R, type msconfig, and press Enter.
 Go to the Services tab, check “Hide all Microsoft services,” then click “Disable all.”
 Go to the Startup tab and click “Open Task Manager.”
 Disable all startup items.
 Restart your PC and try Windows Update again.

 We tested this on a Windows 11 PC where SFC didn’t fix the error.
 After clean booting, the update installed without issues.
-According to The Windows Club’s guide, clean boot resolves 30-40% of update errors caused by software conflicts.
+The Windows Club’s guide also recommends clean boot to identify software conflicts blocking updates.

 #Fix 3: Temporarily Disable Graphics Driver